Into the land of Mahabali and Onam – Onattukara

-The belief is that when Mahabali ruled Kerala, Lord Vishnu, in the form of Vamana came to the king to ask for three feet of land.
-The king, though highly respected among his subjects and extremely generous, had a twinge of pride.
-When Vamana asked for three pieces of earth, Mahabali readily agreed to it.
+The belief is that when Mahabali ruled Kerala, Lord Vishnu, in the form of Vamana, came to the king to ask for three feet of land.
+The king, though highly respected among his subjects and highly generous, had a twinge of pride.
+So when Vamana asked for three pieces of earth, Mahabali readily agreed to it.

-Little did the king know that the lord could cover the entire earth in a single stride.
+Little did the king know that the Lord could cover the entire earth in a single stride.
 After the first two paces, Vamana had no more land to place his foot for the third pace.
-That’s when King Mahabali offered his own head in the place of the third foot of land.
-The place where Mahabali knelt before the Lord to offer his head is where Onattukara is located.
+That’s when King Mahabali offered his head in the place of the third foot of land.
+Onattukara is located at the place where Mahabali knelt before the Lord to provide his head.
 Onattukara, thus became revered and holy, forever.

 As the name suggests, Mavelikkara is the land of Maveli and is a part of Onattukara.
 Mavelikkara is one of the places in Alleppey and has a rich history of its own.
 The land has delivered eminent personalities and had close ties with the Travancore royal family.

-Mavelikkara though had its own rich history and tradition and made its own advancements as well.
-Even before India gained its freedom from the British, Mavelikkara was known for its super express transport service to the south, extending up to Trivandrum.
+Mavelikkara, though, had its rich history and tradition and made its advancements as well.
+For example, even before India gained its freedom from the British, Mavelikkara was known for its super express transport service to the south, extending to Trivandrum.